kinectron/kinectron/README.md

 Change the Kinectron output dimensions by entering the desired width or height and clicking "Submit."

+##### Allow/Block API Calls
+By default the Kinectron application listens for calls from the client-side API.
+Block API calls by clicking the "Block API Calls" button under Advanced Options.
+Blocking API calls will allow you to continue to broadcast to clients, but clients will not be able to make changes to the application settings through the API.

+To allow API calls, click "Allow API Calls."
+This immediately allows API calls again.

 ## Using the Client-side API
 Include the library in the head of your document.